cmackenzie1/mirio.dev/content/posts/005-postgres-identity-elixir.md

 tags: [postgresql, sql, elixir]
 ---

-# Using Postgres Identity Columns in Ecto SQL

 When working with PostgreSQL and Elixir's [Ecto ORM](https://hexdocs.pm/ecto/Ecto.html), you are likely using `SERIAL` columns for auto-incrementing primary keys.
 However, since PostgreSQL 10 (released in October 2017), there's a better way: `IDENTITY` columns.

 ## Why Identity Columns?